 Pet Dental Care

-Oral disease is an important element in your pet’s overall wellness.
+Oral health is an important element in your pet’s overall wellness.
 Oral disease is often described as a ‘hidden’ or ‘silent’ disease, but here at the Peotone Animal Hospital, we feel it is anything but hidden!
 Oral disease is a painful and preventable disease that effects 70-80% of dogs and cats over the age of 3 years.
 We have made it our mission to help our patients avoid the pain of oral disease through client education and prevention as well as aiding in overcoming existing disease with individualized doctor assessments.

 It’s important to know that oral disease is not just an issue contained within the mouth.
 Severe periodontal disease has resulted in bacteria spreading from the mouth to other major organs like the liver, kidneys, and heart.